Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Initial 70 lines of the file @cnt3-3p8Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
-In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the tranverse electric field is advanced,
+In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the transverse electric field is advanced,
 (iii) the correction of the longitudinal electric field is made, (iv) the longitudinal electric field is added, (v) the forces are calculated, and (vi) positions and momenta of particles are advanced toward the next time step.